Linear Regression Indicator (LRI)

 Traders track the price movement within the corridor constructed by the indicator.
 The longer the channel, the stronger it is.
-Going outside the channel most likely heralds a change in trend (Image 3).
+Going outside the channel, most likely, heralds a change in the trend.
 Then trades are either inside the channel or on a breakout.

-As for signals, the trader needs to pay attention to the price readings relative to the three channel lines.
+As for the signals, the trader should pay attention to the price indicators relative to the three channel lines.
 If prices are placed above the middle line, then the market is dominated by bulls.
 If prices are below the middle line, then bears dominate the market.

 The further direction of the trend shows the direction of the center line of the channel.
 If the line rises, it indicates an uptrend, if the center line falls, a downtrend is formed.